 Wine Value – why you should trade up

 This infographic from The Wine Society above is the best one that I’ve ever seen that demonstrates why it’s well worth spending a just a little more on your bottle of wine when buying retail.
 It’s time to trade up and get more value for money!
-In these days of austerity, especially when the sterling exchange rates after the Brexit vote mean UK wine price rises are imminent, am I perverse in encouraging you the spend more on a bottle of wine?
+These are days of austerity, especially when post-Brexit sterling exchange rates mean UK wine price rises are imminent.
+So am I perverse in encouraging you the spend more on a bottle of wine?

 UK duty and tax rates make wine sold in Britain more expensive than, for example, Europe.
-I’m not here to argue the pro’s and con’s of that; it’s a fact, as anyone that’s ever taken part in a booze-cruise knows.
+I’m not here to argue about that.
+It’s a fact, as booze-cruisers know.
 On a regular bottle of still red, rosé or white wine under 15% abv you’ll pay £2.08 in duty as a fixed cost.
-For Sparkling wine the duty rate is £2.67, and for a stronger wine like Port, it’s £2.78.
+For Sparkling wine the tax rate is £2.67, and for a stronger wine like Port, it’s £2.78.

 Wine imported from outside the EU may attract an additional customs duty as well depending on what trade deals Britain or the EU have in place.
 All very topical, given CETA, TTIP and the need for post-Brexit Britain to arrange it’s own trading arrangements in future.

 Then on top of that, don’t forget you’ll pay 20% VAT (sales tax) on the bottle price.
-Drinks industry lobbyists will always campaign to get duty reduced, but every UK government knows that the easiest way to increase revenues in the Budget is to raise duty on booze and fags.
+Drinks industry lobbyists will always campaign to get duty reduced, but every UK government knows that the easiest way to increase government income in the Budget is to raise the tax on booze and fags.
 Such products are inelastic – raising the price doesn’t result in much of a drop in consumer demand, whatever the temporary outcry or claims of encouraging health.
 But it may drive you to seek out a so-called bargain.

 So much for economics.
 The result is that you pay a fixed duty cost plus taxation on every bottle you buy, whether its supermarket plonk at £5 or Romanee-Conti at £15,000.

-The sheer number of wines available mean that competition for our hard-earned is intense throughout the distribution chain, so, unless you are one of the fortunate few that can claim a high luxury price through branding or high demand, prices are cut to the bone and every intermediary takes its share.
+The sheer number of wines available mean that competition for our hard-earned is intense.
+So, unless you are one of the fortunate few that can claim a high luxury price through branding or high demand, prices are cut to the bone, and every intermediary takes its share.
 As usual, it is the supermarkets that have the most power, with thousands of wines trying to get limited shelf-space.
-It’s commonplace to pay a trade price of less than 1-2 Euro at the winery – ask any buyer, they are tough negotiators!
-Poor exchange rates make the situation even worse.
+It’s a commonplace to pay a trade price of less than 1-2 Euro at the winery.
+Ask any buyer; they are tough negotiators!

-So let’s apply this situation to those wines we usually buy, and 99% of them will be between £4.95 and £14.95.
-We’ll see that all these costs account for some 93% of the bottle price at £4.95 and 56% of the bottle priced at £14.95, all other things being equal.
-And by this, I mean ignoring any “special” promotions, supermarket “loss-leaders” or other factors such as moving on end-of-line or bankrupt stock or seasonality.
-Profit margins are wafer-thin at these levels.
+So let’s apply this situation to those wines we usually buy.
+99% of them will be between £4.95 and £14.95.
+We’ll see that all these costs add up to 93% of the bottle price at £4.95.
+However, at the £14.95 price point, it’s only 56% of the bottle price.
+I’m assuming all other things are equal.
+And by this, I mean ignoring any “special” promotions, supermarket “loss-leaders”, moving on end-of-line or bankrupt stock or seasonality.

 That means that that the value of the wine in an average £4.95 bottle is about 30 pence!
 Or less.
-But by £14.95 it’s increased to £6.50.
-Above that, such linearity starts to slowly break down as luxury and rarity factors increase demand and start to drive higher prices for the lucky few that can command a premium.
-What is clear from the maths is that the quality of the actual wine in the bottle increases rapidly with just a few pounds more spent.
+But by £14.95 the wine value increases to £6.50.
+Above that, such linear increases start to break down.
+Luxury and rarity start to drive higher prices instead.
+The maths show that the quality of the wine increases rapidly by spending just a few pounds more.

 The sweetest spot for us to benefit most in quality terms is therefore in the £6 – £9 price range.
-If you pay £3 more on a bottle of wine by spending £9 rather than £6, that’s a 50% increase – but you’ll get a 195% growth in wine value.
+Example: if you spend £9 rather than £6, that’s a 50% increase in price.
+In return, you’ll get a 195% growth in wine value.
 Again, all things being equal, that should give you a far superior wine.
 You will taste the difference with a trade up!